fventuri/rsp-recorder/README.md

 `rsp-recorder` is a command line utility to record to disk the stream of I/Q samples from a SDRplay RSP radio.
 It works both with single tuner models, like RSP1B and RSPdx(-R2), and the RSPduo dual tuner model.

 The output formats are:
-  - raw - just the I/Q values as a stream of 16 bit shorts, i.e. I, Q for the single tuner case, and I tuner A, Q tuner A, I tuner B, Q tuner B for the dual tuner case
+  - WavViewDX-raw - just the I/Q values as a stream of 16 bit shorts, i.e. I, Q for the single tuner case, and I tuner A, Q tuner A, I tuner B, Q tuner B for the dual tuner case
   - Linrad, compatible with the Linrad SDR program
+  - SDRuno, which generates a WAV file in RIFF/RF64 format with two/four PCM channels compatible with SDRuno and WavViewDX
-  - WAV, which generates a WAV file in RIFF/RF64 format with two/four PCM channels (PCM is another way of calling a stream of 16 bit shorts, as described in the raw format)
+  - SDRconnect, which generates a WAV file in RIFF/RF64 format with two/four PCM channels compatible with SDRconnect and WavViewDX

 Most of the RSP parameters available though the API can be set through command line arguments; these include center frequency, sample rate, decimation, IF frequency, IF bandwidth, gains, notch filters, and several others (see below).